vitalik/django-ninja/docs/docs/tutorial/query-params.md

 ### Using Schema

-You can as well use Schema to incapsulate GET parameters:
+You can as well use Schema to encapsulate GET parameters:

 ```Python hl_lines="1 2  5 6 7 8"
 {!./src/tutorial/query/code010.py!}